 The original recipe called for an 8×11-inch pan which isn’t a standard size.
 So instead I pulled out my trust 8×8″ square pan.

 Pour the batter into a greased pan and top with some brown sugar.
-You can add chopped nuts as well, or coconut would be tasty but I didn’t add either so my boys would help eat it.
+You can add chopped pecans as well, or some coconut flakes would be tasty.

 Bake the cake for a little over an hour and you are ready to go.
 It reminds me kind a bit of a pineapple upside down cake but easier and less photogenic.